graphile/graphile.github.io/src/pages/postgraphile/running-postgraphile-in-docker.md

 #### Run Containers

 You can run the Docker containers by executing the following command from the root of the repository.

-Note when running the database container for the first time, Docker will automatically create a Docker Volume to persist the data from the database.
+> Note: when running the database container for the first time, Docker will automatically create a Docker Volume to persist the data from the database.
 The Docker Volume is automatically named as `<your_repository_name>_db`.

 ```
 # Run containers for all services in docker-compose.yml